Saturday 17 August 1940

 British submarine HMS Rorqual lays mines off Cyrenaica.

-It is a quiet day at Malta.
+It is a quiet day in Malta.
 The local government via the War Office authorizes increased local ground forces composed of volunteers, with tighter supervision.
 They also are unpaid but full members of His Majesty's Armed Forces (else they could be shot as spies or partisans after an invasion).
 Governor-General Dobbie also urgently requests supplies.

 |The 18 August 1940 papers are full of news of Wendell Willkie's acceptance speech, Hitler's blockade of England, and a "Gay Pageant" in Chicago.|